Butel History, Family Crest & Coats of Arms

 Early History of the Butel family

-Another 281 words (20 lines of text) covering the years 1592, 1796, 1662 and 1715 are included under the topic Early Butel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Butel research.
+Another 141 words (10 lines of text) covering the years 1592, 1796, 1662 and 1715 are included under the topic Early Butel History in all our PDF Extended History products and printed products wherever possible.

 Butel Spelling Variations